What is Mipiti?

 Every threat model includes:

-- Trust Boundaries — where different security domains meet
+- Trust Boundaries — where different security domains meet, each carrying a closed-vocabulary

 - Assets — data and components that need protection, each tagged with applicable security properties (Confidentiality, Integrity, Availability, and Usage for non-extractable assets where purpose-binding matters)